London Transport (brand): Brand development

-In the post-war period the London Transport brand was passed to the nationalised London Transport Executive (LTE).
+In the post-war period, the London Transport brand was passed to the nationalised London Transport Executive (LTE).
 The austerity of the period caused the authority to seek ways to reduce their manufacturing and maintenance costs; this led to new simplified designs.
-In 1966 Bryce Beaumont became publicity officer and following his appointment a central marketing department was established.
+In 1966, Bryce Beaumont became publicity officer, and, following his appointment, a central marketing department was established.
 Basil Hooper was appointed as London Transport's group marketing director in 1974.
 These changes led to an increased use of external agencies for publicity work, including the 1979 "Fly the Tube" campaign by Foote, Cone and Belding.

 Legacy

 Control of public transport in London passed to Transport for London in 2000.
-The new organisation has continued the use of the roundel as its own logo and has extended its application to all areas of operation, including the Docklands Light Railway, taxis, and streets management.
+The new organisation has continued the use of the roundel as its own logo and has extended its application to all areas of operation, including the Docklands Light Railway, Tramlink, taxis, and streets management.
 The roundel was also adapted for use on the London Overground services starting in 2007.